Masrour-Aymane/Data-Challenge-Forest-Cover-Type/README.md

 # Forest Cover Type Prediction

 This project aims to predict forest cover types based on topographical and environmental variables using machine learning.
-The primary goal is to accurately classify vegetation types within forested areas by leveraging a variety of machine learning models, with special emphasis on feature engineering, model selection, and hyperparameter optimization.
+This is a *Classification problem on unbalanced dataset* where the primary goal is to accurately classify vegetation types within forested areas by leveraging a variety of machine learning models, with special emphasis on feature engineering, model selection, and hyperparameter optimization.
+The evaluation metric is the *weighted F1-score*.

 ## Project Overview